BigPanda128/personalProject/README.md

 Ryan Postma

 Repo for my personal project.
-artistSPA is my project code. all other directories are simply code i was using to reference. will delete them in final edit.
+artistSPA is my project code.
+directions to run are contained in that directory